bduggan/raku-geos/README.md

     GEOS_finish_r($context);

 DESCRIPTION
 ===========

-This module provides native bindings to libgeos: https://libgeos.oeg
+The GEOS::Native module provides low-level bindings to libgeos: https://libgeos.oeg

 The status of this module is EXPERIMENTAL.
 Everything may change, and some things might not work.
 Consult the test suite to see what is currently implemented.